-^{6.} First Half 2021 has been restated for the change in accounting policy in relation to Software-as-a-Service.
-Refer to Note 1 of the 2021 Annual Report for further details.

-^{7.} Refer to Section 3.4 Life insurance key metrics for further details.
+First Half 2021 has been restated for the accounting policy change in relation to Software-as-a-Service.
+Refer to Note 1 of the 2021 Annual Report for further details. - 16. - Refer to Section 3.
+4 Life insurance key metrics for further details.